 Don't panic.
 Being sued by a hospital is scary, but you have more power than you think.
-90% of patients don't respond and automatically lose.
+Over 70% of patients don't respond and automatically lose (Pew Charitable Trusts, 2020).
 Just by showing up, you immediately gain massive leverage.
 Here's your complete defense strategy.

-You typically have 20-30 days to respond to a lawsuit.
+You typically have 20-30 days to respond to a lawsuit (varies by state).
 Missing this deadline means automatic loss.
 Get your exact deadline and defense strategy now.

 Immediate Actions (Do These TODAY)